There is an email that occasionally makes the circuit in the HR community.

 The recruitment practices of today are destined to be the obvious dinosaurs of HR in 50 years.
 Heck, maybe even in 10 years.
 Why, you say?
 Let me start by exaggerating slightly the current practice employed by most companies large and small, simple and complex, global or local.

-- We collect and sort the applicants – into the have and have not based on their skills.
-Oh, and this analysis is enabled via a one or two page piece of paper authored by the applicant, for the applicant, for the sole purpose of obtaining employment.
+- We collect and sort the applicants – into the have and have not categories based on their skills.
+Oh, and this analysis is enabled via a one or two-page piece of paper, authored by the applicant, for the applicant, for the sole purpose of obtaining employment.
 We said we wanted someone with strong technical and interpersonal skills and miraculously most applicants have stated on their resume that they have that.
 Whew, that’s a relief.

 - We interview – bringing the best candidates in to confirm these skills and attributes via what we call an interview.
 The interview isn’t indicative of the actual job they will be doing, it’s just a person or persons asking questions to the applicant for an hour or two.
 Do you know how to design hydraulic pumps?
 “Yes”, well ok then.
 And if the company is really sophisticated then this interview process is reinforced by utilizing multiple professionals who ask questions, rather than just one or two.
 And surely they will use behaviorally-based questions like “tell me about a time when you … and how you dealt with that”.
 Oh, and these questions are the same regardless of position applied for and the right answers are freely available to anyone who has access to the internet.